tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/LDBC_10TB/README.md

 This is the guide for downloading one partition of the data for one of the machine.
 You need to repeat the downloading and decompressing procedures for all the machines.

 ### Pre-requisites
-The script requires python installation and `google-cloud-storage` package.
+The scrit also requires python installation and `google-cloud-storage` package.
 Decompressing data requires `gzip` and `GNU parallel`.
 On CentOS, the command is
 ```sh
 sudo yum install -y  python3-pip perl bzip2 gzip wget lynx
 # install google-cloud-storage package